bedylmz/yoloTrafficSign/README.md

 ![explanation](img/usage.png)

-The app interface allows you to select a predefiend images or you can upload custom image.
+The app interface allows you to select a predefined images or you can upload custom image.

 ---